 - ¼ teaspoon black pepper

-In a small bowl, combine cherries, red onion, jalapeño pepper, cilantro, lime juice, honey, apple cider vinegar, salt and pepper.
+In a medium bowl, combine cherries, red onion, jalapeño pepper, cilantro, lime juice, honey, apple cider vinegar, salt and pepper.
 Stir everything together well.

 Serve at once or cover tightly and place into the refrigerator until you are ready to serve it.